Comparison

 Getting to know WordPress

 WordPress is an open-source CMS that powers a huge chunk of the internet.
-According to W3Techs, WordPress powers:
+According to W3Techs, WordPress powers 43.2% of all websites on the internet and 62.8% of all websites that use a content management system.

 It's flexible, powerful, and has been around since 2003.
 But to get the most out of it, you'll probably need themes, plugins, and sometimes even custom development.